vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 As an example, here's some listings for used Hyundai ioniq 5 EVs, with many under $23,000 with only 24,000 miles on them!
-And if you just want more of a city car, the deals get even better with used Chevy Bolts, with several under $16,000!
+And if you just want more of a city car, the deals get even better with used Chevy Bolts, with older models under $16,000!
 These charge more slowly, but still have pretty good (250mi) range.

 <div class="image-grid -two-col">